Conditions in winter can be challenging, making driving tricky.

 To make sure your car is winter ready, why not also use our 10-Point Winter Car Health Check.
 In it, a technician will check your vehicle’s tyres, headlights and brake lights, battery, windscreen, oil level, screen wash level and AdBlue and coolant level.

-If you need more help getting the right tyres, head over to our tyres advice and buying guides where there’s lots more information.
+And if you need more help getting the right tyres, head over to our tyres advice and buying guides where there’s lots more information.

 You want your tyres to safely navigate this winter.
 You want Halfords.